FedML-AI/FedML/python/fedml/cli/README.md

 -v, --version TEXT        launch job to which version of MLOps platform.
 It should be dev, test or release --help                    Show this message and exit.
 ```
-After you define your job properties in the job yaml file, e.g. entry file, config file, command arguments, etc.
+At first, you need to define your job properties in the job yaml file, e.g. entry file, config file, command arguments, etc.

 The job yaml file is as follows:
 ```